teklynk/twitch_shoutout/README.md

 **When generating a Twitch Access token, be sure to select "Bot Chat Token".**

-If you want your bot to reply in chat after a command, I suggest creating tokens using your bots account.
+If you want your bot account to reply in chat after the !so command, I suggest creating tokens using your bots account.
 To do this, you will need to sign in to Twitch using your bot account before visiting twitchtokengenerator.

 ### Custom CSS

 Add this CSS to the OBS browser source and modify as needed.

 ```
 video {
     width: 100%;